Trump hints US and Mexico on verge of trade agreement amid NAFTA renegotiation - Journal du Cameroun

 “Some really good people within both the new and old government, and all working closely together….A big Trade Agreement with Mexico could be happening soon!”

-His tweet followed a similarly optimistic message from Mexico’s Economy Minister Ildefonso Guajardo, who said on Friday that bilateral meetings with the US were “very far” along.
+His tweet followed a similarly promising message from Mexico’s Economy Minister Ildefonso Guajardo, who said on Friday that bilateral meetings with the US were “very far” along.

+Speaking to reporters on his way into Saturday’s talks in Washington, Guajardo praised the US president’s “optimism.”

+“I think, depending what happens today, we could confirm it,” he said.
+“But we are still not there, as I have said before.”

 Guajardo and Mexico’s Foreign Minister Luis Videgaray have been shuttling back and forth to Washington for more than a month for meetings with US Trade Representative Robert Lighthizer to try to iron out major bilateral stumbling blocks, such as rules for the auto market, before the end of August.

-Foreign Minister Chrystia Freeland of Canada — the third party to the trade pact — said earlier in the week that she was encouraged by the progress between Washington and Mexico City and would rejoin the talks once the bilateral discussions concluded.
+Meanwhile, Foreign Minister Chrystia Freeland of Canada said earlier in the week that she was encouraged by the progress and would rejoin the talks once bilateral discussions concluded.

 – Contentious sunset clause –